Psychological Deception Wall Street’s Weapon of Choice

 Since abandoning the gold standard, the Federal Reserve’s tactics have evolved from stabilizing interest rates for public benefit to orchestrating complex economic cycles.
 This shift represents a profound change in the psychological contract between financial institutions and the public.
 The collective unconscious of society has been gradually conditioned to accept ever-increasing levels of national debt, with the figure skyrocketing from zero to one trillion dollars over a century and now accumulating at that rate annually.

 The malleability of public perception presents both a challenge and an opportunity.
 If the threshold of ‘enough’ can be continually adjusted through psychological manipulation, the experiment could theoretically persist indefinitely.
-This concept aligns with behavioural psychology’s ‘boiling frog’ syndrome, where gradual changes go unnoticed until it’s too late.
+This concept aligns with behavioural psychology’s ‘boiling frog’ syndrome, where gradual changes go unnoticed until too late.

 However, history teaches us that mass movements can rapidly shift when a critical psychological threshold is breached.
 As Gustave Le Bon observed in “The Crowd: A Study of the Popular Mind,” the collective consciousness can undergo sudden and dramatic transformations.
 The end of this economic paradigm may come swiftly when the collective decides enough is truly enough, potentially triggered by a ‘black swan’ event that shatters existing mental models.